 Lavender has been used for centuries as a remedy for anxiety and depression.
 It has a complex mix of active components including "terpenes" - small molecules that are absorbed into the bloodstream via the nose or lungs.
 They are so small that they easily cross the blood/brain barrier and have an impact on neurological processes.
+This is why even smelling your lavender tea can bring a smile on your face, and relax your tense mind and body.

 Lavender has very powerful antiseptic properties.
 Applying it to wounds can not only increase cell growth causing the wound to heal faster, but it also decreases the appearance of scars.
-The anti-microbial action of Lavender Oil protects scrapes and wounds from infection, while allowing them heal.
+The anti-microbial action of Lavender protects scrapes and wounds from infection, while allowing them heal.

 Lavender has a well documented history of effectively treating burns and scalds as well.
-Its pain relieving properties, combined with its anti-inflammatory, antibacterial and antiseptic properties make it an effective burn treatment that stimulates the cells to regenerate more quickly, and prevent scarring.
+It's pain relieving properties, combined with its anti-inflammatory, antibacterial and antiseptic properties make it an effective burn treatment that stimulates the cells to regenerate more quickly, and prevent scarring.

 An easy, mobile way to always take care of your skin is to fill a spray bottle with lavender flowers.
 When your skin is feeling dry or irritated, simply spray some of the infused water on the area and enjoy the quick relief that it provides.
 This can also work for chronic conditions like psoriasis, eczema, and acne.